Diversity & Discrimination

 Discrimination

-Diversity and discrimination have continued to be live issues.
+Diversity and discrimination continued to be live issues.
 In 2003 Ram Gokal (nephrologist in Manchester and himself of South Asian heritage) gave a lecture at an EDTNA meeting which covers with care the situation as he then he saw it.
-Lecture EDTNA Culture ethics race RGokal 2003
+(Download (pdf 1.1 Mb) Gokal 2003 Culture ethics race)

-A recent reassessment commissioned by Kidney Research UK and led by Fergus Caskey and Gavin Dreyer Health_Inequalities_Report_Complete_FINAL_Web_20181017 underlines the important of continuing to document diversity (for example through the UK Renal Registry), framing the right research questions, and maintaining vigilance against discrimination.
+A 2018 reassessment commissioned by Kidney Research UK (formerly NKRF) and led by Fergus Caskey and Gavin Dreyer underlined the important of continuing to document diversity (for example through the UK Renal Registry), framing the right research questions, and maintaining vigilance against discrimination.
 They also emphasise that health inequalities are by no means only among ethnic minorities but other groups, for example the homeless and those in prison, face inequality and discrimination.
+(Download (pdf 2.2 Mb) Health Inequalities 2018)

-Those first exclusively white dialysis patients were treated by a workforce remarkable also for its lack of diversity.
+Those first exclusively white dialysis patients were treated by a workforce that also at that time had limited diversity.
 Of the first one hundred consultant nephrologists appointed in the UK, only one was of non-white heritage, and only three were women.
 The great majority of nurses and other health professional in the early multidisciplinary kidney care teams were white women.
-These distributions were not different from any other medical speciality, and reflect the demographic of those who went through medical school and nursing school in that era.
+These distributions were not different from any other medical speciality, and reflect the demographic of those who went through medical or nursing schools in that era.

 In the 2020s we have confidence that such behaviour among health professional in the NHS is in full retreat, but we need constant vigilance to seek it out and prevent it.